 Sort of.
 We found that the cream of an Oreo tends to be more stuck to one cookie than the other, likely as a result of its manufacturing process.
 We used one of the Human Factors department's force measuring devices to quantify the torsion force required to twist the cream off the cookie, and although one of the two cookies would occasionally twist off cleanly, predicting which cookie that would be wasn't possible.
 Without being able to determine which cookie half would end up with cream stuck to it, we passed on this method.

 Could we melt the cream away?

 No, but we sure tried!
-The sugary cream and the outer cookie seem to have similar melting points, so separating them with heat isn't easy.
+The sugary cream and the outer cookie seemed to have similar melting points, so separating them with heat wasn't easy.
 Using an open flame wasn't effective at all, and the microwave ended up melting just as much cookie as cream, creating a goopy mess.

 Could we scrape or push the cream off the cookie?

 Yes, for the most part.
 We tried slicing off the cream with an X-ACTO blade, and although it left some residual cream behind, the result was more consistent and effective than the other two methods.